janscience/adaptationprimer/lifac/README.md

 is the instantaneous firing rate.
 It computes the firing rate from the inverse inter-spike intervals at a given time point averaged over trials.
-This measure is largely independent of spike time jitter and instead measures interspike intervals.
+This measure is largely independent of spike time jitter and instead measures interspike intervals (ISI).
 Consequently, at high firing rates temporal resultion is higher and at low firing rate it is lower.

 For quantifying the dynamics of adaptation the instantaneous firing rate is more suitable.
 Neural adaptation is a surathreshold phenomenon